learn-the-web/www/privacy-cookies.md

 - [**YouTube**](https://www.youtube.com/)
   <br>YouTube will set a bunch of cookies related to viewing embedded videos and functionality of the YouTube API.
 These cookies will only be stored after starting to play a YouTube video—user initiation is required to trigger YouTube cookies.
   <br>[Refer to YouTube’s privacy policy for detailed information.](https://policies.google.com/privacy)
-  <br>We use the YouTube API to read video progress and will only store the progress information on your personal computer.
+  <br>We use the YouTube API to read video progress.
+If you have a Progressinator account this information will be sent to track your video watching progress.
+If you are not signed into a Progressinator account we will only store the progress information on your personal computer.

 **These cookies cannot be opted out of and are required for operation of the website.**